BennyHinrichs/stock-watchlist/README.md

 - Symbol Page
   - [x] Find chart library
     - [?]
 Get the stupid tooltip to work
+      - I did but it's having an off by 1 error somewhere.
+Can't tell if it's me or the svelte 4 library interfacing with 5.
   - [x] Sub to the WS data for the candles
     - [ ] Deal with the influx of data throwing it off occasionally
       - Seems like it's when it gets a new date delimited candle update